kadadi92/lanyon/_posts/DEMG/2017-02-15-Chapter-12-A-True-Man!.md

 <p>It worked!</p>

-<p>The body was now moved by the Reiki, Lingyun's spirit was shook, his eyes became clear once again, he was running much faster!</p>
+<p>The body was now moved by the Reiki, Lingyun's spirit shook, his eyes became clear once again, he was running much faster!</p>

 <p>It's a new-found strenght!</p>

-<p>“What?
-He's speeding up again!”</p>
+<p>&ldquo;What?
+He's speeding up again!&rdquo;</p>

 <p>Knowing he would lose, Tang Meng was looking at all of that with a distant, unknowing face.</p>

-<p>“That's impossible!”
-Cheng Zhi witnessed the whole scene, which was contrary to common sense, eyes wide as those of a bull.</p>
+<p>&ldquo;That's impossible!&rdquo; Cheng Zhi witnessed the whole scene, which was contrary to common sense, eyes as wide as those of a bull.</p>

-<p>Ma Tianfeng, standing idle, squinting once again, raised his arm and looked at his watch.
-“He's 9 minutes into the fourth lap, look how lively he is now.
-This guy...”</p>
+<p>Ma Tianfeng, standing idle, squinting once again, he raised his arm and looked at his watch. &ldquo;He's 9 minutes into the fourth lap, look how lively he is now.
+This guy...&rdquo;</p>

-<p>Lingyun felt the energy the Reiki was giving his body, and smiled with his now bloody teeth.
+<p>Lingyun felt the energy the Reiki was giving to his body, and smiled with his now bloody teeth.
 He felt much better now, and he casually raised his arm to wipe out the blood on his face.</p>

-<p>All he had to do was to run faster, an invisible aura surrounding his whole body, until that ran out!</p>
+<p>All he had to do was to run faster, an invisible aura surrounded his whole body, until that ran out!</p>

-<p>“Come on!
-Come on!”</p>
+<p>&ldquo;Come on!
+Come on!&rdquo;</p>

-<p>“You're a true warrior!”</p>
+<p>&ldquo;You're a true warrior!&rdquo;</p>

 <p>Everybody in the playground was running along Lingyun, and support cheers overwhelmed the campus.
 Some young girls were even crying for Lingyun.</p>

-<p>“The finish line, I went there to block him!”</p>
+<p>&ldquo;The finish line, I need to go there to block him!&rdquo;</p>

-<p>After sending this message to Xie Junyan, Li Lei put the cellphone away and ran directly towards Lingyun.</p>
+<p>After sending this message to Xie Junyan, Li Lei put the cellphone away and ran directly towards Lingyun. </p>

+<p>Note: If you want to support this translation, but can’t donate, consider adding us to your ad blocker’s whitelist.
+We take intrusive ads very seriously, please contact us if you come across a malicious ad!</p>
 <style>
   .adboxes{
     display: inline-block;